-Object-oriented design patterns are patterns in the domain of object-oriented design.
-They are frequently described as a problem/context/solution triple [6, 11].
-"A design pattern systematically names, motivates, and explains a general design that addresses a recurring design problem in objectoriented systems" [11].
+Design patterns are frequently described as a problem/context/solution triple [5, 9].
+"A design pattern systematically names, motivates, and explains a general design that addresses a recurring design problem in object-oriented systems" [9].
 Design patterns are abstract ideas that can be illustrated in different ways and that can be instantiated in many ways.
-They can be illustrated, for example, using class diagrams [6] or using role models [23], or a combination thereof.
+They can be illustrated, for example, using class diagrams [5] or using role models [21], or a combination thereof.
 Design patterns provide a common design vocabulary, a documentation and learning aid, an adjunct to existing methods, and a target for refactoring.